netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

-# IN DEVELOPMENT!
-Please join the Discord for testing feedback

-# 🎬📺 Upcoming Movies & TV Shows for Kometa
+# Upcoming Movies & TV Shows for Kometa

 **UMTK** (Upcoming Movies & TV Shows for Kometa) creates 'coming soon' collections in your Plex server.
 It accomplishes this by:

 - Checking [Radarr](https://radarr.video/) and [Sonarr](https://sonarr.tv/) for upcoming (monitored) content within x days
 - Either downloading trailers using [yt-dlp](https://github.com/yt-dlp/yt-dlp) or creating placeholder video files
+  - For movies, Plex's 'editions' feature is used (Plex Pass required for Server admin account!)
+  - For TV Shows, the Trailer or placeholder file is saved as a "special"(S00E00)
 - Creating collection and overlay .yml files which can be used with [Kometa](https://kometa.wiki/en/latest/) (formerly Plex Meta Manager)

-This combines the functionality of both [UTSK](https://github.com/netplexflix/Upcoming-TV-Shows-for-Kometa) and [UMFK](https://github.com/netplexflix/Upcoming-Movies-for-Kometa) into a single, unified solution.

-> [!note]
-> For movies, Plex's 'editions' feature is used which requires a Plex Pass subscription for Server admin account.

 ## Examples: